Into Music: The Greatest Band You’ve Never Heard – Chapter 14

 “I dig jazz,” offered the Bold Yin.

-“Aye, but you’re weird,” I replied like the good hypocrite I was.
+“Aye, but you’re weird,” I replied like the proper little hypocrite I was.

 “We like him,” said Gordon

 “Well, I fucking don’t!”
-I said, folding my arms dramatically like any spoiled four year old.
+I said, folding my arms dramatically like a spoiled four year old.

 “It’s his looks, isn’t it?”